All of the top achievers I know are life-long learners… looking for new skills, insights, and ideas.

 Typically when people read, they read the words on the page one at a time.
 However, to accelerate your reading speed you must get into the habit of reading groups of words together in chunks.
 It’s very much akin to looking at a picture as a whole.
 You can either choose to view the entire image, or you can instead choose to explore the details.
 Yes, you will certainly know more about the image by exploring the details, but it will also take you longer, and potentially the details aren’t really that important.
 All you need is just a quick overview to give you an idea of what it’s all about.
 And that’s essentially how accelerated reading works.

-While reading though, pay particular attention not to silently repeat words back to yourself.
+While reading, pay particular attention not to silently repeat words back to yourself.
 This will tend to slow you down.
 Moreover, don’t backtrack.
 Once you have read something, just keep moving forward, but be sure that you’re fully focused and concentrating on what you are reading.
-If you’re distracted or your mind starts to wander, then it will be difficult for you to gain value from the process of accelerated reading.
+If you’re distracted or your mind starts to wonder, then it will be difficult for you to gain value from the process of accelerated reading.

 Finally, it can be helpful to take visual notes while reading.
 Yes, this will slow down the reading process, but visual notes can help improve your comprehension of the information you are reading.
 In the end, reading without remembering or understanding is not an effective use of your time.
 In such instances, you are far better off reading at normal speeds.
 At least then you will know and understand more at the end of your session.